-Despite several contradicting views and debates, people have concluded that both Drupal and WordPress is simple to use.
+Despite several contradicting views and debates, people have concluded that both Drupal and WordPress are simple to use.
 Web developers face zero issues when they have to use any one of these CMS to create a new government site or an eCommerce site.

-How they differ?
+How WordPress and Drupal differ?

 It is essential to know the way each CMS vary to make a smart choice.
 Discussed below are three parameters in which Drupal and WordPress differ.

-The price point
+WordPress and Drupal – The price point